Modal

 When to use:

-- For critical confirmation messages (e.g., “Are you sure you want to delete?”)
+- Confirmation dialogs – "Are you sure you want to delete this item?"

 When not to use:

-- When the content or interaction can be displayed inline on the page
+- Content or interaction fits inline on the page

-- For large amounts of content that require significant scrolling - use a dedicated page for better user experience and accessibility
+- Large content requires significant scrolling - dedicated pages work better for UX and accessibility

-- When users need to interact with the main page while the modal is open
+- Users must interact with the main page while modal is open

 Benefits

-- Focuses user attention on important information or actions
+- Focuses attention on important information or actions

-- Allows gathering necessary input without losing page context
+- Gathers necessary input without losing page context

 Anatomy